Part II

 Interconnectedness — Existence and Belonging

-Reality is a vast, entangled web, and your existence is an essential thread in it.
+Reality is a vast, entangled web, and your life is one irreplaceable thread within it.

 From quantum entanglement to mystical symbols like Indra’s Net, science and spirituality offer resonant images of the same intuition: each part reflects and requires all others.